QuickBooks Blog

 52 pay periods a year

 An employee with weekly pay will receive 52 paychecks a year.
-Hourly employees and part-time employees are typically paid weekly.
-A weekly pay period is ideal for employees who tend to work overtime or whose work schedules change every week.
+Hourly and part-time employees are typically paid weekly.
+A weekly pay period is ideal for employees who tend to work overtime or whose work schedules change weekly.
 However, a more frequent payroll schedule can also be more expensive for the business.

-With this pay period, employees will record their hours for the week and submit a timesheet at the end of the workweek.
-They will then be paid the following week because it gives the payroll clerk time to make adjustments.
-Some employees enjoy a weekly pay period because it’s a more consistent cash flow.
+With this pay period, employees record their hours for the week and submit a timesheet at the end of the workweek.
+They are then paid the following week because it gives the payroll clerk time to make adjustments.
+Some employees enjoy a weekly pay period because it provides a more consistent cash flow.

 26 pay periods a year